-2. How do I begin the admission process to apply to the College?
+2. How do I begin the admission process at Johnston Community College?

-3. Do I have to be a high school graduate to enter the program?
+3. Do I have to be a high school graduate to enter a Sonography Program?

 4. What if I took the GED or graduated from an Adult High School do I still need my high school transcript?

 Yes, this can assist in determining if you have met the admission requirements.

 6. I took a class at a University in 1994 and the course doesn't pertain to the Sonography Programs.
 Do I need to obtain an official transcript?

 Yes, we need official transcripts from your high school and all Colleges attended.